LSSTDESC/nz_data_challenge/docs/index.rst

    # run the submission helper script.
    python scripts/submit.py {submission_name}

-Note that the help script only prints the required commands, it does not run them.
-In short the command are:
+Note that the helper script only prints the required commands; it does not run them.
+In short, the commands are:

 ::